Infineon/onchipdtls-optiga-trust-x/README.md

 ## Description

-This repository contains one of Application Notes for [OPTIGA™ Trust X](www.infineon.com/optiga-trust-x) security chip, showing how to perform a DTLS handshake with mutual authentication supported by on-chip DTLS 1.2 client feature of the OPTIGA™ Trust X
+This repository contains one of Application Notes for [OPTIGA™ Trust X](www.infineon.com/optiga-trust-x) security chip, showing how to perform a DTLS handshake with mutual authentication supported by on-chip DTLS 1.2 client feature of the OPTIGA™ Trust X. On-chip DTLS implementation means, that the host MCU implements DTLS Record [Layer](https://tools.ietf.org/html/rfc6347#section-4.1)  (part of the core hotscode [library](https://github.com/Infineon/optiga-trust-x/tree/master/optiga/dtls)), as well as data reassembly and fragmentation (if required).

 * **You can find step-by-step get started guide on the [Wiki page](https://github.com/Infineon/onchipdtls-optiga-trust-x/wiki) of the project**
 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-x)